sschwartzman/newrelic-unix-plugin/README.md

 ### What's new in V3.3 ?

+* Automatic copying of the plugin.json template for your OS
 * [Global configurations in plugin.json](#globalconf)
 * Bug fixes for Linux & OSX commands
 * More accurate data collection from commands that have produce a "per interval" measurement (i.e. iostat, vmstat)